StarTux/MassStorage/README.md

 # MassStorage
 Store simple items en masse in virtual chests.
 The items are stored in a database where they can linger indefinitely.
-Storage space is purchased via GenericEvents economy.

 ![Mass Storage Menu](https://raw.githubusercontent.com/StarTux/MassStorage/master/MassStorageMenu.jpg)